yolo-mpd

 yad_show_mpd.sh

-This script – which should also have an image file named defaultcover.jpg in its directory – requires mpc, imagemagick, and YAD to create a popup with the albumart and trackname of the currently playing song from MPD, the music player daemon.
+This script – which should also have an image file named defaultcover.jpg in its directory – requires mpc, imagemagick, and YAD to create a popup with the albumart and trackname of the currently playing song from MPD, the music player daemon or audacity with the use of audtool.

 It assumes your music directory is in ${HOME}/Music, that your album art is named either cover.jpg or folder.jpg and that mpc is already set up correctly.
 The window will auto-close after 10 seconds.